 The Company Secretary is a point of reference and support for all directors.
 It is the Company Secretary's responsibility to provide the directors with all requisite information promptly and regularly.
-The Board may, through the Company Secretary, obtain information from external sources, such as, consultants and other advisers, if there is a need for outside expertise.
+The Board may, through the Company Secretary, obtain information from external sources, such as, consultants and other advisers, if there is a need for outside expertise, via the Company Secretary or directly.